 Tsomgo Lake, also known as Changu Lake, is a glacial lake lying about 38 km northeast of Gangtok at an altitude of 12,313 ft.
 The lake remains frozen throughout the winter up to April end.
 Snowfall is also common in this area even during the summer months.
 The Tsomgo Lake is considered extremely sacred by the local people, the lake surface reflects different colours with the change of seasons and is observed with great reverence as Buddhist monks auspicate after studying the changing colours of the lake.
 The place is a paradise for bird lovers with large number of Blue Whistling Thrush, Redstarts and Forktails around.
 The lake is host to a number of migratory birds among which the Brahminy ducks are prominent.

 Ravangla is the picturesque hill resort famous for its breathtaking landscape and tranquility, situated at 8000 ft.
 It is approximately 65 km away from the state capital Gangtok and 120 km away from Siliguri, West Bengal.
 Ravangla and its surrounding areas offer an undisturbed view of the snow ranges of Greater Himalayas.
 Mt.
 Kanchenjunga, Mt.
 Pandim, Mt.
 Siniolchu, Mt.
 Kabru are just a few of the major peaks that are clearly visible from here.
 Upper ridges of this area experience snowfall during winter.
-Thousands of known and unknown flowers are in full bloom during April-May and Ravangla gets an unparalleled romantic look with the colours and fragrances of the flowers.
+Thousands of known and unknown flowers are in full bloom during April-May and Ravangla gets an unparalleled romantic look with the riot of colours and fragrances of the flowers.

 Rayong Sunrise View Point at 8 km away from Ravangla on the road to Damthang is the viewpoint that offers spectacular view of the sunrise, as the first few rays of sun lightens up the snowy peaks of Mt.
 Narsing, Mt.
 Jopuno, Mt.
 Kabru, Mt.
 Rathong and Mt.Pandim.